To keep this post clear and simple, I have mentioned the best books to prepare for the CELTA course in the following order:

-In fact, if your CELTA centre does not have a copy of this, email me now and tell me!
-I’d be amazed if they didn’t as this book is such a classic for CELTA teachers.
+In fact, I’d be amazed if your CELTA centre does not have a copy of this as this book is such a classic for CELTA teachers!

 Personally, I didn’t really use it on my course but I know many CELTA trainees who found it helpful, hence the recommendation.

-5. Learning Teaching: The Essential Guide to English Language Teaching by Jim Scrivener
+5. Learning Teaching by Jim Scrivener (Amazon UK Affiliate Link)

 I have included this book because it has been mentioned by many on social media as a core part of their CELTA course.